mmmjackam/hello-world/README.md

 old dog | new tricks

 Some very smart people told me this was a good place to be, so I'm giving it a whirl.
-Lead Solution Design Consultant learning more about the solutions she consults on across the predictive analytics, forecasting & order optimization spaces.
+Director of Solution Design Consulting learning more about the solutions she consults on across the predictive analytics, forecasting & optimization spaces.

 Retail | Grocery | Merchandising | Operations | Supply Chain | Inventory Management
 Masters of Science in Quantitative Management Class of 2022 : Fuqua School of Business : Duke University